carbon-data-specification/Steering_Committee/rules_of_engagement.md

 >
 > - Manage a release of the spec

-The Project Charter describes the governance structure for the association.

 * One of the more important duties of the Steering Committee is the approval of the Specifications and other works produced as a consensus product of the Working Groups.